 - Low blood sugar

 - Intracranial hypertension (increased pressure inside the head)

 - This medicine may make your child feel dizzy or faint.
 Your child should not drive or do anything else that may be dangerous within 2 to 3 hours after receiving the medicine, especially at the start of treatment.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Dizziness, drowsiness, or trouble concentrating.
+- Dizziness, drowsiness, trouble concentrating

-- Severe headache or pain behind the eyes, vision problems, nausea, or vomiting.
+- Severe headache, vision problems, nausea, vomiting

-- Swollen tonsils, snoring, trouble breathing or swallowing.
+- Swollen tonsils, snoring, trouble breathing or swallowing